 POLICE are trying to trace a valuable mountain bike which was stolen during a burglary in St Helens.

-The dark grey Kona Delux bike, worth almost £3,000, was among several items stolen from the garage of a house in Rochester Gardens, West Park, overnight on July 31.
+The dark grey Kona Delux bike, worth almost £3,000, was among several things stolen from the garage of a house in Rochester Gardens, West Park, overnight on July 31.

 Thieves also broke into the 41-year-old victim’s green Mercedes Vito van parked on the drive and stole a blue Makita radio and a Bosch power drill before forcing open the garage door and taking a Stihl saw and a GT Avalanche mountain bike, which is also worth a significant amount.

-The owner was woken by a neighbour who said that items from his van and garage were strewn across the street.
+The owner was woken by a neighbour who called early the following morning to say that items from his van and garage were strewn across the street.

 They are appealing for anyone who has seen a mountain bike like the one pictured being ridden around St Helens or Knowsley, or has been offered a bike like this for sale in suspicous circumstances, to call the police.